fuelforallofus/fuelmeup/README.md

 2. The system notifies the customer a date and time which you get a guaranteed amount of fuel.

 ### Customer Request for fuel Flow Chart

+Customer is required to use the phone number that was used to register on FuelPass system to request a fuel available slot.

 ![alt text](https://github.com/fuelforallofus/fuelmeup/blob/p1_dev/request_fuel_load_slot.drawio.png)

 ### Fuel Dispatch Flow Chart